reduxframework/docs/docs/configuration/fields/output-variables.md

 ```

 ::: tip
-By default the global argument `compiler_ouput_variables_prefix` is set to work with SCSS.
+By default the global argument `compiler_output_variables_prefix` is set to work with SCSS.
 See
 [Changing the Compiler Variables Prefix](#changing-the-compiler-variables-prefix) to change the prefix to your
 compiler's requirements.
 :::